patrickbloomingdale/Udacity-Project-AB--Testing/README.md

 | Correct Values for All Statistical Results    | Docstrings, comments, and variable names enable readability of the code.                                     |
 | Statement of Conclusions                      | Conclusions should include not only statistical reasoning, but also practical reasoning for the situation.   |

-### Submission

-The jupyter notebook will be exported to ipynb and submitted as a github repository.

 ***

 ## Project files